shivannis/xandr-docs-public/xandr-docs/articles/supply-partners/external-seller-troubleshooting.md

 - **btype**: creative media types
 - **battr**: technical attributes

-To block specific creatives or set the above ad quality settings in the Xandr system, use the [](../digital-platform-api/ad-profile-service.md).
+To block specific creatives or set the above ad quality settings in the Xandr system, use the [Ad Profile Service](../digital-platform-api/ad-profile-service.md).
 For best practices regarding the use of ad quality, see [Define Ad Quality Rules](define-ad-quality-rules.md).
 Settings applied in the Xandr system will work in conjunction with those sent dynamically in the OpenRTB request; the most restrictive block between the two will always apply.
 To preview a buyer's creative, you can use the URL present in the **iurl** field of the bid response.